Are you looking to optimize your WooCommerce mobile checkout to provide a seamless user experience? And ultimately generate more sales?

 People are concerned about giving credit card details, especially on mobile phones.

-ConversionXL conducted a study to determine if trust badges impacted how people perceived a website.
+ConversionXL conducted a study to find out if trust badges had any impact on how people perceived a website.
 They found that some trust seals were considered more trustworthy compared to others.

 Google Trusted Store and PayPal Verified were noticed by most visitors.
 Here's a list of the seals in their order of priority: